castronet/meteo-challenge/README.md

 make help
 ```

-## Documentetion
+## Documentation

 I decided to add inline documentation to try to clarify the code.

-I also tryed to choose a good name for each function.
+I also tried to choose a good name for each function.

 ## Testing